 You want your client to think of you every time they get their reports in their inbox.
 The simplest way to do this is to add a cover page to the bundle.
 You can put your logo front and centre but also include theirs to personalise it.
 Then copy that cover page from one bundle to another.

-With Calxa Premier, you can go one step further and put your logo on each report using the Report Designer – and even change the colours to match your brand.
-With the more common reports we’ve implemented styles to make that process easier – and we’re rolling those out to the other templates week by week.
+With Calxa Premier, you can go one step further and put your logo on each report using the Report Designer.
+You can even change the colours to match your brand.
+With the more common reports we’ve implemented styles to make that process easier .

 Hold them (and yourself) Accountable

-Ideally, you’ll get your client to agree on some steps to take over the next month to mitigate the problems and build on the successes.
+Ideally, you’ll get your client to agree on some steps to take over the next month.
+This will help to mitigate the problems and build on the successes.
 Document those in a follow-up email.
-You may need to make changes too – it could be adjustments to the budget to reflect a changing environment or it could be an additional report to provide more detail on a problem area.
-Make sure you keep to your commitments and it will be easier to ask the client next month if they’ve kept to theirs.
+You may need to make changes too.
+It could be adjustments to the budget to reflect a changing environment or it could be an additional report to provide more detail on a problem area.
+Make sure you keep to your commitments.
+This way it will be easier to ask the client next month if they’ve kept to theirs.

 The Sticky Effect

 You’ll get to know your clients and their businesses better through these conversations.
 You’ll build up a history that will help you ask better questions as time goes on.
-Your client will value the time you spend together (and it doesn’t have to be a lot of time – it could be anything from 10 minutes to an hour).
+Your client will value the time you spend together.
+And, it doesn’t have to be a lot of time.
+It could be anything from 10 minutes to an hour.
 There should be an increase in the performance of the business over time.
-Not all problems can be fixed immediately but if your client is making small improvements every month, they’ll be fixed eventually.
+Not all problems can be fixed immediately.
+Similarly, if your client is making small improvements every month, they’ll be fixed eventually.
 And you’ll get the credit for it.

+Start with Questions, not Answers.
 Many professionals shy away from an “advisory” role as they don’t feel they have the answers for the client.
-Change your perspective and think of yourself as the guide, the mentor, the coach and practice asking the right questions.
+Change your perspective and think of yourself as the guide, the mentor, the coach.
+Don’t forget to practice asking the right questions.
 Your clients will be smart enough to come up with the right answers.